MTtankkeo/html-inline-webpack-plugin/README.md

 This webpack plugin package is bundling related HTML files by injecting inline tags.

 > [!WARNING]<br>
-> This plugin is not compatible with `webpack-dev-server`.
-When using this plugin, please ensure that "inline" option is explicitly set to false during development.
+> This plugin is not compatible with `webpack-dev-server` if using "inline" option, please ensure that "inline" option is explicitly set to false during development.
 This option should only be used in production mode.

 ## Support Current Status
 | Type | Status | Support |